 Thai buses are all elaborately customised with blinged engines out back.

 Day three and another day of fairly clear skies This was especially good news since today I wanted to visit a view point on the border with Laos at a place called Phu Chi Fa.
 The ride there from Chiang Rai included a lovely road sweeping through the valley before a very steep climb on the final section.

 After this was the fabulous 1148.
 Rated the best ride in Thailand I really cannot say enough good things about this road, it is just a wonderful bit of surveying that any rider coming to Thailand should enjoy.
 Actually it is worth the trip there just to ride this road.
 Todays route.

 Great day of riding but not without incident.
-The 4th photo above was taken moments before my bike fell off it’s stand.
+The photo below was taken moments before my bike fell off it’s stand.
 My own fault.
 Lesson leant to make double sure bike is securely parked.
 Fortunately the fall was onto one of the roadside concrete posts which stopped damage to the usual external parts but did put a big dent in the tank.